 In January, 2012, a new polarization-sensitive receiver was installed on the

 telescope.
-One year of data has been collected with this receiver, and
+Two years of data has been collected with this receiver, and

-it is anticipated that this data will lead to the first ever detection of
+it is anticipated that the first year's data will lead to the first ever detection of

 B-mode polarization in the CMB.
 UPDATE: And it has!
 The result is now published in Physical Review Letters (see

-In addition to the B-mode result, SPT data has led to numerous breakthrough publications.
+In addition to the B-mode result, SPT data has led to numerous other groundbreaking publications.

 In 2008, the SPT team

 the first successful use of SZ observations to find previously unknown clusters.